sotrh/learn-wgpu/docs/beginner/tutorial1-window/README.md

 ]}
 ```

-The [cfg-if](https://docs.rs/cfg-if) crate adds a macro that makes using platform specific code more manageable.
+The [cfg-if](https://docs.rs/cfg-if) crate adds a macro that makes using platform-specific code more manageable.

 The `[target.'cfg(target_arch = "wasm32")'.dependencies]` line tells cargo to only include these dependencies if we are targeting the `wasm32` architecture.
-The next few dependencies are just make interfacing with javascript a lot easier.
+The next few dependencies just make interfacing with javascript a lot easier.

 * [console_error_panic_hook](https://docs.rs/console_error_panic_hook) configures the `panic!` macro to send errors to the javascript console.
-Without this when you encounter panics, you'll be left in the dark for what caused them.
+Without this when you encounter panics, you'll be left in the dark about what caused them.
 * [console_log](https://docs.rs/console_log) implements the [log](https://docs.rs/log) API.
 It sends all logs to the javascript console.
 It can be configured to only send logs of a particular log level.
 This is also great for debugging.
 * We need to enable WebGL feature on wgpu if we want to run on most current browsers.
 Support is in the works for using the WebGPU api directly, but that is only possible on experimental versions of browsers such as Firefox Nightly and Chrome Canary.<br>
-You're welcome to test this code on these browsers (and the wgpu devs would appreciate it as well), but for sake of simplicity I'm going to stick to using the WebGL feature until the WebGPU api gets to a more stable state.<br>
+  You're welcome to test this code on these browsers (and the wgpu devs would appreciate it as well), but for sake of simplicity, I'm going to stick to using the WebGL feature until the WebGPU api gets to a more stable state.<br>
   If you want more details check out the guide for compiling for the web on [wgpu's repo](https://github.com/gfx-rs/wgpu/wiki/Running-on-the-Web-with-WebGPU-and-WebGL)
 * [wasm-bindgen](https://docs.rs/wasm-bindgen) is the most important dependency in this list.
 It's responsible for generating the boilerplate code that will tell the browser how to use our crate.
-It also allows us to expose methods in Rust that will can be used in Javascript, and vice-versa.<br>
+It also allows us to expose methods in Rust that can be used in Javascript, and vice-versa.<br>
   I won't get into the specifics of wasm-bindgen, so if you need a primer (or just a refresher) check out [this](https://rustwasm.github.io/wasm-bindgen/)
 * [web-sys](https://docs.rs/web-sys) is a crate that includes many methods and structures that are available in a normal javascript application: `get_element_by_id`, `append_child`.
 The features listed are only the bare minimum of what we need currently.

 ## More code

-First we need to import `wasm-bindgen` in `lib.rs`:
+First, we need to import `wasm-bindgen` in `lib.rs`:

 ```rust
 #[cfg(target_arch="wasm32")]
 use wasm_bindgen::prelude::*;
 ```

-Next we need to tell wasm-bindgen to run our `run()` function when the WASM is loaded:
+Next, we need to tell wasm-bindgen to run our `run()` function when the WASM is loaded:

 ```rust
 #[cfg_attr(target_arch="wasm32", wasm_bindgen(start))]